miscellaneousbits/backup.e4/README.md

 Like any bare metal backup utility **backup.e4** copies file system data verbatim.
 Dump files will therefore likely contain unencrypted password and private key data.
 Backup dumps must remain secured at all times.
 Alternatively the backups should be encrypted.

-For example, using our private and public RSA keys:
+For example, an encrypted backup using our private and public RSA keys:

 ```
 $ # Create random 256 bit password